txje/Unicycler/README.md

 <img align="right" src="misc/k-mer_plot.png" width="156" height="179">

 Unicycler uses SPAdes to assemble the Illumina reads into an assembly graph.
 It tries assemblies at a wide range of k-mer sizes, evaluating the graph at each one.
 It chooses the graph which best minimises both contig count and dead end count.
 If the Illumina reads are good, it produces an assembly graph with long contigs but few to no dead ends ([more info here](#bad-illumina-reads)).
+Since a typical bacterial genome has no dead ends (the sequences are circular) an ideal assembly graph won't either.

 Unicycler also performs some graph pruning, filtering out contigs which are very low depth.
-Low-level contamination in the Illumina reads should not be a problem for Unicycler.
+Low-level contamination in the Illumina reads should not be a problem.

 ### 3. Multiplicity